The Meeting (short story)

-"The Meeting" is a 1972 science fiction short story by Frederik Pohl, based on an unfinished draft by Cyril Kornbluth.
+"The Meeting" is a 1972 science fiction short story by American writer Frederik Pohl, based on an unfinished draft by Cyril M. Kornbluth.
 It was first published in The Magazine of Fantasy & Science Fiction; an audio version was read by Bradley Denton.

 Synopsis

 Harry and Margaret Vladek have a son with severe developmental disabilities.
 They are offered the chance to have his brain replaced with that of a cognitively normal child who was killed in an accident.

 Reception

 "The Meeting" won the 1973 Hugo Award for Best Short Story, tied with R. A. Lafferty's "Eurema's Dam".
-Lafferty subsequently claimed that "The Meeting" was "one of the worst stories ever written by anybody, anywhere", and stated that "out of common decency" he would not name it.
+Lafferty subsequently described "The Meeting" as "one of the worst stories ever written by anybody, anywhere", and stated that "out of common decency" he would not name it.